 - Andrew Clark of Capital One explained that because data is distributed in many different places, it is important to establish strong collaboration between different departments.
 He introduced a Capital One’s “unsupervised learning data exploration environment” as a way to tackle the problem.

 - World Bank Data Scientist Anton Prokopyev discussed AI’s application in international trade, specifically the use of machine learning for identifying non-tariff measures.
-He recommended one of the takeaways from his speech should be “Engineers need to train data properly from ground zero.”
+He recommended one of the takeaways from his speech should be “Engineers need to collect proper training data from ground zero.”

 - MIT-IBM Watson AI Lab researcher Mark Weber introduced the FastGCN research project, which aims to develop new methods for deep learning on huge, dynamic graph datasets.

 - Turkish startup FinBrain Technologies presented their deep learning “One Algorithm to Predict Them All” model, which predicts how financial assets will move in the future.

 - Israel’s I Know First is another startup taking full advantage of algorithms.
 Company CEO Yaron Golgher told the audience “the historical correlation between past algorithm predictions and accrual market movement for each asset is the key to identify and focus on the most predictable markets and securities, enhancing the overall performance.”

 RE•WORK AI in Finance New York attracted a significant number of young people eager to stay abreast of AI developments in Fintech.
 Worcester Polytechnic Institute student Mukund Khandelwal told Synced: “As a data science graduate student, it was amazing to learn about advancements in AI and its application in Finance.”